NevinSecurity/NevinSecurity.github.io/_posts/2024-06-07-Reducing Your Digital Footprint.md

 ### A digital footprint – sometimes called a digital shadow or an electronic footprint – refers to the trail of data you leave when using the internet.
 It includes websites you visit, emails you send, and information you submit online.
 A digital footprint can be used to track a person's online activities and devices
 ref: [Kaspersky](https://usa.kaspersky.com/resource-center/definitions/what-is-a-digital-footprint#:~:text=A%20digital%20footprint%20%E2%80%93%20sometimes%20called,person%27s%20online%20activities%20and%20devices.)

-Reducing your digital footprint isn't only beneficial to your employer's security, it can help protect you or your loved ones.
-Every digital asset you own, including your identity, can be stolen by hackers.
-It is even more devistating learning that most of the time, not even the government can help you get your funds returned.

 No system is impervious to hacking, much like a castle is never completely immune to infiltration.
 However, just as a fortified castle has multiple layers of defenses; moats, walls, gates, and guards, effective cybersecurity relies on implementing various layers of protection.
 Each layer adds strength to the overall defense, making it more difficult for adversaries to breach the system and minimizing the potential damage if they do.

+Reducing your digital footprint isn't only beneficial to you, it can help strengthen your family's, friend's, and employer's security.
+It's important to have good security, because it makes you way less likely to fall for any scams or phishing attempts.

+While you may feel like you're not at risk yourself, if you work for a company, chances are the risks are a lot higher than you'd expect.
+Globally, 72.7% of all organizations fell prey to a ransomware attack in 2023 ([cobalt](https://www.cobalt.io/blog/cybersecurity-statistics-2024)).
+Security professionals have observed an increase in cyberattacks over the past year, and some think it'll increase for years to come.

 There are many different attacks that hackers can use to steal from individuals, but here are a few that you can soon be a pro at blocking: